LattePandaTeam/Docs/content/delta_edition/os.md

 ## Overview

 No doubt!
-LattePanda Delta is global **FIRST development device supporting 3 different operation systems.**
+LattePanda Delta is a **development device supporting 2 different operation systems.**

 1. Windows 10 and other verions
 2. Linux and other versions
-3. Android for x86 (Phoenix OS)

 !!! tips
     Please feel free to contribute or request new content via [Official Docs Repo](https://github.com/LattePandaTeam/Docs)